In this drug factsheet:DIN (Drug Identification Number)

 How should I use this medication?

 The usual adult dose of ketorolac when taken by mouth is 10 mg every 4 to 6 hours as required for pain.
-Doses exceeding 40 mg daily are not recommended.
+Taking more than 40 mg daily is not recommended.
 Take this medication with meals or a snack to reduce stomach upset.
+After you have taken the medication, remain sitting or standing upright for 15 to 30 minutes to further reduce acid from the stomach irritating the throat.

 Ketorolac is also available for use in the hospital as an injectable medication.
 The usual recommended dose is 10 mg to 30 mg injected into a muscle for no more than 2 days.